nbroyles/fastlane/fastlane/lib/fastlane/actions/device_grid/README.md

 ### Try it

-Push everything to GitHub in its own branch and create a `[WIP]` PR to trigger your CI system.
+Push everything to GitHub in its own branch and create a PR to trigger your CI system.

 ### Make use of deep linking